Marmelodov/PromptCrafter-API/docs/quickstart.md

 #### **cURL**

-To make the cURL commands cleaner, first set a shell variable for the base URL.
+To keep the cURL commands tidy, first set a shell variable for the base URL.

 ```bash
 BASE_URL="https://promptcrafter-production.up.railway.app"
 ```

 Now, create your account.
-Replace the `name`, `email`, and `password` values with your own credentials.
+Replace the `name`, `email`, and `password` values with your own.

 ```bash
 curl -X POST $BASE_URL/auth/signup \